Calvin University: History

 In 1906, the literary department of the college became known as John Calvin Junior College and the college held its first commencement.
 The student newspaper Chimes was first published in 1907.
-Around 1910, the West Michigan cities of Muskegon and Kalamazoo fought to have Calvin relocate to their respective cities.
+Around 1910, the west Michigan cities of Muskegon and Kalamazoo fought to have Calvin relocate to their respective cities.
 Muskegon offered US$10,000 (approximately $260,000 in 2015 dollars) and a tract of land to attract the college.
 The city of Grand Rapids countered with its own $10,000 offer and the junior college chose to stay in Grand Rapids.
-In time, the two-year college became a four-year college, and the preparatory department was discontinued.
+In time, the two-year college became a four-year college.
 In 1917, John Calvin Junior College moved to the Franklin Street Campus, which was the southeast edge of Grand Rapids at the time.
-Two years later the college appointed its first president, the Rev. J.J.
+Two years later the college appointed its first official president, the Rev. J.J.
 Hiemenga.

 Then a year later, in 1920, the college officially transitioned into a four-year college following the liberal arts philosophy of the Free University in Amsterdam as laid out by Dutch theologian and statesman Abraham Kuyper.
 The next year the college awarded its first bachelor's degree.
-In 1924, with the opening of Grand Rapids Christian High School, the college offered its last year of preparatory education, turned its focus exclusively to higher education, and opened its first dormitory.
+In 1924, with the opening of Grand Rapids Christian High School, the college offered its last year of college preparatory education, turned its focus exclusively to higher education, and opened its first dormitory.
 In 1925, the college began a teacher training program and, in 1926, appointed its first female faculty member, Johanna Timmer, as Dean of Women.
 The college dedicated its library, the Hekman Library on March 8, 1928.
 The college later dedicated its seminary building at the Franklin Street Campus on October 29, 1930.
 Still under the leadership of Rev. Hiemenga the college faced significant trouble during the Great Depression as financial hardship beset the college.

-Although the school grew slowly in these early years, by 1930 it had reached its pre-World War I size of 350-450 students.
+Although the school grew slowly in those early years, by 1930 it had reached its pre-World War I size of 350–450 students.
 Like many colleges in the United States, the end of the war led to the fastest enrollment increase in Calvin's history.
 By 1950 the enrollment had climbed to 1,270 and Calvin joined the M.I.A.A.
 The enrollment increase led to space limitations at the Franklin Campus.
 William Spoelhoef became president of Calvin in 1951.